Your Second Year

 - Start or join a walking/running club

-- Participate in Mindful Yoga, Adulting 101, Worry Free Wednesdays, and other workshops offered by the Counseling Center and University Wellness
+- Participate in Mindful Yoga, Adulting 101, Worry Free Wednesdays, and other workshops offered by the Counseling Center and Student Wellness & Health Promotion

 - Job shadow!
 Spend time on the job with a person in your future career.